 Best Shazam Alternatives for iOS and Android (2026)

 Best Shazam alternatives for 2026.
-We tested Musixmatch, SoundHound, and Beatfind on iOS 17.4 and Android 14 to compare speed, lyrics, and accuracy.
+Compare Musixmatch, SoundHound, and Beatfind on iOS and Android for speed, lyrics, voice control, and accuracy.

 You don’t have to use Shazam to find that song stuck in your head.
-We tested three free alternatives on iOS 17.4 and Android 14, and each one beat Shazam at a specific job: lyrics on the screen, voice control, or pure speed.
+Three free alternatives each beat Shazam at a specific job: lyrics on the screen, voice control, or pure speed.
 Pick by what matters most to you.

 - Musixmatch overlays floating lyrics on YouTube and Spotify videos, which Shazam can’t do.